The Yearling: Plot

 A subplot involves the hunt for an old bear named Slewfoot that randomly attacks the Baxter livestock.
-Later the Baxters and the rowdy Forresters get in a fight about the bear and continue to fight about nearly anything.
-(While the Forresters are presented as a disreputable clan, the disabled youngest brother, Fodder-Wing, is a close friend to Jody.)
-The Forresters steal the Baxters' hogs.
-While Jody and his father Penny are out searching for the stolen stock, Penny is bitten in the arm by a rattlesnake.
+Eventually, the Baxters and the rowdy Forresters get in a fight about the bear.
+At one point, Jody visits the home of a beloved family friend who lives in Volusia whom he refers to as Grandma Hutto.
+While there, Hutto's son, a sailor named Oliver, gets into a fight with one of the Forresters, Lem, over Oliver's girlfriend, Twink Weatherby.
+Later, the Forresters steal the Baxters' hogs.
+While Jody and Penny are out searching for the stolen stock, Penny is bitten in the arm by a rattlesnake.
 Penny shoots a doe, in order to use its liver to draw out the snake's venom.
 This saves Penny's life but leaves an orphaned fawn.